pedro-abundio-wang/deep-learning/3 structuring-machine-learning-projects/Readme.md

 - **Recall**: percentage of true recognition cat of the all cat predictions: R = 3/(3 + 2)
 - **Accuracy**: (3+4)/10

 The **Precision** of a cat classifier is the fraction of images in the dev (or test) set it labeled as cats that really are cats.
 Its **Recall** is the percentage of all cat images in the dev (or test) set that it correctly labeled as a cat.
-There is often a tradeoff between having high precision and high recall.

 **Classification accuracy** is an example of a **single-number evaluation metric**: You run your classifier on the dev set (or test set), and get back a single number about what fraction of examples it classified correctly.
 According to this metric, if classifier A obtains 97% accuracy, and classifier B obtains 90% accuracy, then we judge classifier A to be superior.